jeff-zucker/solid-file-client/tests/README.md

-The file "tests/all" is a nodejs test, not a jest test.
+The file "tests/crud-node" is a nodejs test, not a jest test.

-Run it with node tests/all
+Run it with node tests/crud-node.

-The https: part requires you to have your idp, username, and password either in the file HOME/.solid-auth-cli-config.js or in environment variables.
-See solid-auth-cli readme for details.